-- Olive oil: Olive oil gives a distinct taste to mujadara; you can use any vegetable oil but olive oil will give an extra middle eastern punch to the recipe.
+- Olive oil: Olive oil gives a distinct taste to mujadara; you can use any vegetable oil, but olive oil will give an extra Middle Eastern punch to the recipe.

 - Onion: As I mentioned before, Onions are the king of this recipe.
 They are thinly sliced and fried until dark brown.
-These crispy onions are the real flavor maker in mujadara.
+These crispy onions are the real flavor makers in mujadara.

 - Brown lentils: I am using Brown lentils but, in some recipes, black lentils are also used.
 Do not go for orange or yellow lentils as they have a soft texture and don’t perform well in this recipe as they get mushy.